SadRobotChannel/af/index.md

 **Work in Progress**

-This site is an unfinished project.
+This is an unfinished project.
 There are over 500 cryptocurrency faucets on the Internet today.
-The list below is growing as we only add the faucets that are verified for their value and reputation.
+Our list is growing as we add only the faucets that are verified for their value and reputation.

 #### Bitcoin Faucets